gl-inet/docs3.x/docs/tutorials/cloud.md

 ## Introduction
 GL.iNet GoodCloud cloud management service provide an easy and simple way to remotely access and manage routers.

-#### Check live router status
+* Check live router status
     - Live online offline status check
     - Live RAM and Load Average check
     - LTE Signal
     - Email alarm about online offline status update

-#### Set up routers remotely
+* Set up routers remotely
     - Set up routers (e.g. SSID and Key) remotely
+    - Remote SSH
+    - Remote access Admin Panel

-#### Monitoring clients on routers remotely
+* Monitoring clients on routers remotely
     - Check who is on your network
     - Realtime traffic monitoring and block clients
     - Email alarm about new client and block

-#### Operate routers in batch
+* Operate routers in batch
     - Set up config templates and configure routers in batch
     - Reboot or upgrade routers in batch

-#### Manage routers in groups
+* Manage routers in groups
     - Divide devices in different groups
     - Manage devices in one page

-#### Site to Site
+* Site to Site
     - Virtual Office: extend your office network to other offices
     - Business Travel: remote access office's OA, CRM, MySQL systems
     - Smart Home: remote access IP camera, NAS and other devices at home

 ## Setup

-GoodCloud only support firmware v3.021 and above right now, we recommend to upgrade to the latest testing version(Pre-release) for better cloud experience.
+GoodCloud only support firmware v3.021 and above right now.

-This document is based on the latest testing firmware.
+There is a video tutorial about bind to GoodCloud, please check out [here](#video-tutorial).

 ### Download firmware file

-Choose the Pre-release column of this url <a href="https://docs.gl-inet.com/en/3/release_notes/" target="_blank">https://docs.gl-inet.com/en/3/release_notes/</a>
+Access [this url](https://docs.gl-inet.com/en/3/release_notes/){target=_blank} to download the firmware file.

 For GL-USB150, it can use GoodCloud too, but it only can be binded to GoodCloud by "Auto discover". ( about <a href="#add-device">Add device</a> )